-**I was provided a SparkPeople DVD set for the purposes of this review but the opinions and photos are my own.**
+**I was provided a SparkPeople Workouts on DVD set for the purposes of this review but the opinions and photos are my own.**

 Getting or staying fit in the summer can be hard – we are usually busier, it’s hot out and people head to the gym where it’s air-conditioned.
 If you don’t want to be seen or your gym is over-crowded, it can make you less motivated to make the trip so you might look for ways to get fit at home.
 Or worse yet, not at all.

 When I tell people I work out at home, the first assumption is frequently that I have no money for a gym membership.
 Truth be told, here in SoCal, there’s a plethora of affordable gyms.
 From $10 a month and up, I could join several, and many are close, so that’s not the reason.
 My real reason?
 Time.

 Yes, I said it.
 Out loud.
 Time keeps me from getting to the gym.
 I work full-time, have kids, dogs, a husband, a business and this blog.
 Yep, pretty much a list the size of everyone else’s, and yep, I know, others squeeze the gym in there.
 But I don’t want to.
 That’s not an excuse not to work out, just a reason why I’m going to find other ways to do it.
 I honestly prefer changing in the comfort of my own bedroom, getting sweaty here at home in some way, showering and then going about my day, without ever having to get into the car, set up the dogs, re-schedule my day or take the extra time for transport.

 I’m one of those people for whom working out at home, or around it, in the neighborhood, is ideal.
 Are you?